-Figure 3 provides a photograph over the park prior to the construction of the golf course.
+Figure 3 provides a photograph over the park prior to the construction of the golf course, showing the character of the landscape at this time.

 Figure 3: (Aerial View over the future Woollahra Golf Course), 1920s.
 National Library of Australia.